itaphyworkshop/itaphy2023/ML_TreeInference/README.md

 ```
 pip install amas --user
-/home/phyworkshop_039/.local/lib/python3.10/site-packages/amas/__pycache__/AMAS.cpython-310.pyc #path for AMAS.
+python /home/phyworkshop_039/.local/lib/python3.10/site-packages/amas/__pycache__/AMAS.cpython-310.pyc #path for AMAS.
 PLEASE REMEMBER THAT THE phyworkshop_039 path is different for each of you
 ```
 Install MAFFT